awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-permissions.md

 # Viewing AWS RAM managed permissions<a name="working-with-sharing-view-permissions"></a>

 You can view details about AWS RAM managed permissions that are available to assign to resource types in your resource shares\.
-You can identify which managed permissions are by which resource shares\.
+You can identify the managed permissions that are assigned to resource shares\.
 To see these details, use the **Permissions library** in the AWS RAM console\.

 ------
 #### [ Console ]